alexey-lapin/spring-boot-admin-prometheus-service-discovery/src/README.md

 ### As a library

-The library is based on Spring Boot and reactive stack (Reactor).
+This library is based on Spring Boot and reactive stack (Reactor).

 1. Add the `sbapsd-server` dependency